 Spider-Man: No Way Home is not only a movie but a global phenomenon.
 Spider-Man: No Way Home is shattering all kinds of pandemic box office records, and single-handedly confirmed the movie theatre experience is back.
-As firm believers in Tobey and Andrew’s return for Spider-Man: No Way Home, we couldn’t be happier!
+As the site that broke the news of Tobey and Andrew’s return for Spider-Man: No Way Home, we here at FandomWire couldn’t be happier.

 While there’s no question the movie was an epic event, where does it rank in comparison to the Spider-Man films of old?
 Nothing beats Tobey’s nostalgia factor.
 No one can compare to Andrew’s charm.
 Tom encapsulates the role of Spider-Man AND Peter Parker better than anyone else ever could.
 Here are all the live-action Spider-Man movies, ranked: